itbusina/testlemon-docs/docs/docs/pages/platform/integrations/webhook-integration.md

+---
+description: "Configure webhook integration in TestLemon to send test failure data to any URL.
+Learn how to set up automated notifications and integrate with custom systems using webhook POST requests."
+---

 # How to integrate any webhook in Testlemon

 Testlemon’s webhook integration enables teams to send the failed result data to any URL.
 The data is send using POST http method.